 #1 Get on a budget

-Dave states that if you don’t know where you’re money is going, then who does?
-Honestly, we’ve never had a set budget mainly due to our frugality.
+Dave states that if you don’t know about your financial situation, then who does?
+We’ve never had a set budget mainly due to our frugality.

 But we did revert to a VERY strict one during the pandemic as dentistry in Louisiana was basically shut down for two months.